sridaranathiyappan/forumsri/Collectiondocument.md

 > _These are the header details requires for creation of any Collection._

-## To create Collection with Auto adjustment via Collection Module in Distributor Portal
+## To Create Collection with Auto adjustment via Collection Module in Distributor Portal

 10. **Adjustment**
     - User can Manual adjust or Auto adjust the available open [Credit Note document](Credit Note) of the selected customer.